intellitrend/intellitrend-mobile-zabbix-mediatype/README.md

 ![zabbix_mediatype_imported](img/zabbix_mediatype_imported.png)

 #### 2.3 Check that the media type is detected
-To check if the media type has been correctly installed and is detected by the IntelliMon Mobile app, open the IntelliMon Mobile app, navigate away from the settings page and then back onto it, to refresh the shown data.
+To check if the media type has been correctly installed and is detected by the IntelliTrend Mobile app, open the IntelliTrend Mobile app, navigate away from the settings page and then back onto it, to refresh the shown data.
 After doing this, you should see the following screen, indicating that the Zabbix media type was found but the Zabbix user media is still not configured:

 ![enabled_no_usermedia](img/enabled_no_usermedia.png)

 ### Step 3: Setup your user media
-Now that the media type has been installed in your Zabbix server and is detected by the IntelliMon Mobile app, you need to set up your user media.
+Now that the media type has been installed in your Zabbix server and is detected by the IntelliTrend Mobile app, you need to set up your user media.
 There are two ways this can be done, depending on your user type within Zabbix.

 #### Option 1: Privileged user (Zabbix user type `Admin` or `Superadmin`)
-If you have the User type Admin or the User type Superadmin, you can set up the required user media using the IntelliMon Mobile app's built-in convenience feature.
+If you have the User type Admin or the User type Superadmin, you can set up the required user media using the IntelliTrend Mobile app's built-in convenience feature.
 To do this, simply tap on `Zabbix user media` on the settings page, this should open the Zabbix user media creation modal.
 There are two possible scenarios here:

 ##### First time setup
 If you have never setup push notifications for this user before, you should see the following screen: